Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Applications for Artificial Planetary Evolution

 To calculate an eccentricity damping timescale due to dynamical friction we use the parameters of the disk stated in \citet{Tsiganis:2005} and in the caption of their Figure 1.
-The information that is not explicitly stated is assumed to the best of our ability and does not impact the timescale substantially.
-The initial orbits of Jupiter, Saturn, Uranus, and Neptune are nearly circular and coplanar ($e\sim i\sim 0.001$) with initial semimajor axes 5.45, 8.65, 17, and $\sim$11, respectively.
+The information that is not explicitly stated is inferred to the best of our ability and does not impact the timescale substantially.
+The initial orbits of Jupiter, Saturn, Uranus, and Neptune are nearly circular and coplanar ($e\sim i\sim 0.001$) with initial semimajor axes 5.45, 8.65, $\approx$17, and $\approx$12, respectively.
 In that simulation, Uranus and Neptune switch orbital positions, a phenomenon that occurred $\sim 50$\% of the time.
 Their simulated planetesimal disk is 35 $M_{\rm E}$, composed of 3500 equal-mass particles up to 30 au, and has a surface density that falls linearly with heliocentric distance.
-We assume an inner edge of 17 au, since it is not stated in the paper.
+We assume an inner edge of 17 au, {since the outer planet is initially located at this distance}.
 All particles are initialized with ($e \approx \sin i \approx 0.05$).
-These values are essential in calculating the timescale at which Neptune would damp due to dynamical friction, since the amount of momentum exchange between the planets and the planetesimals in the disk depends on the volume density of the medium.
+These values are essential in calculating the timescale at which Neptune would damp due to dynamical friction, since the amount of momentum exchange between the planets and the planetesimals in the disk depends on the mass density of the medium.